-Add a member to a zone configuration.
+Add a member to a zone cor ifiguration.

-'''

-cfgAdd "cfgName", "member; member"
+Synopsis cfgAdd "cfgName", "n nember; member"

-'''
+Availability

+admin

+Release

+V3.0.x and V4.0.x

+Description

-Use this command to add one or more members to an existing zone.
+Use this command to add or e or more members to an existing zone.

 This command changes the Defined Configuration.
 For the change to be preserved across switch reboots, it must be saved to non-volatile memory using the cfgSave command.
 For the change to become effective, an appropriate zone configuration must be enabled using the cfgEnable command.

+Note: This command requires an Advanced Zoning license.

+Operands

+This command has the follo wing operands:

 cfgName Specify a name for the zone configuration in quotation marks.
 This operand is required.

-member Specify a zone member or a list of zone members

-to be added to the configuration, in quotation marks, separated by semicolons.
+member Specify a zone member or a list of zone members to be added to the configuration, in quotation marks, separated by semicolons.
 Members can be specified in one or more of the following ways:

-- · Zone names
+Zone names

-- QuickLoop names
+QuickLoop names

-- FA (Fabric Assist) zone names
+FA (Fabric Assist) zone names